Lydia Canaan facts for kids

 |

-Canaan first rose to fame in the mid-80s as an adolescent rock singer performing amid enemy attacks during the Lebanese Civil War, holding concerts in vicinities of Lebanon as they were being bombed.
-Society magazine writes, "in a small country that was ripped by war, there was this young girl making a difference".
+Canaan rose to fame in the mid-1980s as a teen rock singer performing amid enemy attacks during the Lebanese Civil War, holding concerts in vicinities of Lebanon as they were being bombed.
+"In a small country that was ripped by war," Society writes, "there was this young girl making a difference".

 Contents